Mishurin/ng2-global/README.md

 ng test --code-coverage
 `

-Note: coverage could be found then in the followind directory of the project: `/ng2-global/webapp/coverage/index.html`
+Note: coverage could be found then in the following directory of the project: `/ng2-global/webapp/coverage/index.html`